careylzh/simple_C_shell/README.md

  ### what students had to do
  - loop the shell to only exit upon typing exit
  - tokenisation arguments (parser to decide when to fork/when not to fork)
+ - simple daemon summoning using forks and chdir etc, and keep track of your daemons inside